 Blue is the colour of sky and sea.
 It is associated with depth and stability.
 It symbolizes trust, loyalty, wisdom, intelligence and produces a calming effect.
 A successful plan requires in-depth knowledge of various systems which works in a city.
 Their interdependence needs to be understood well.

 “P”,”T” & “Happiness curve” – Initials for “Planning Tank”.
-We call the large curve joining “P” & “T” as “happiness curve” – as the name suggests it symbolize smile (happiness) which we believe is most essential, this can be learnt best from Bhutan which gave the concept of “Gross National Happiness” aimed at increasing happiness.
-Happiness forms the bottom most part and thus foundation for all settlements, its required for them to flourish and people to be healthy.
+We call the large curve joining “P” & “T” as “happiness curve” – as the name suggests it symbolize smile (happiness) which we believe is most essential, this can be learned best from Bhutan which gave the concept of “Gross National Happiness” aimed at increasing happiness.
+Happiness forms the bottom-most part and thus the foundation for all settlements, its required for them to flourish and people to be healthy.

-“Green” colour aircraft – Airway is the fastest and one of the most fuel-efficient mode of travel available to mankind.
-Green colour of aircraft symbolizes remarkable growth & advancement in aviation sector.
-Robust coordination and management is worth learning and looking up to for planning.
+“Green” colour aircraft – Airway is the fastest and one of the most fuel-efficient modes of travel available to mankind.
+The green colour of aircraft symbolizes remarkable growth & advancement in the aviation sector.
+Robust coordination and management are worth learning and looking up to for planning.

 Car – It’s an important mode of transport and symbolizes increased dominance of private vehicle over public transport.
-Private transport is considered to be inefficient and have large carbon foot print associated with them, the need to shift to public transport is often emphasized and considered as a solution to numerous transportation and related problems.
+Private transport is considered to be inefficient and has a large carbon footprint associated with them, the need to shift to public transport is often emphasized and considered as a solution to numerous transportation and related problems.

 Different shapes & sizes of built structures – It represents the “Design” aspect.
-Urban Design (generally linked with urban areas) is considered to be art of making places, the process of shaping the physical settings for life in cities, towns and villages.
-In a monotonous environment people tend to get “bored” and less productive which affects daily life.
-Place looks and functions like machine with no variety and diversity.
+Urban Design (generally linked with urban areas) is considered to be an art of making places, the process of shaping the physical settings for life in cities, towns, and villages.
+In a monotonous environment, people tend to get “bored” and less productive which affects daily life.
+The place looks and functions like a machine with no variety and diversity.

 “0” & “1”, Binary numbers – Forms the basics of data processing by computers.
-These signifies the “data” driven evaluation, analysis and solutions to solve the increasingly complex problems faced by human settlements.
+These signify the “data” driven evaluation, analysis, and solutions to solve the increasingly complex problems faced by human settlements.
 Use of technology along with the design is central to present day planning.
 More and more automatic communication & data sharing will occur between all the built structures with the advancement of technology.

-Three curves at edge of the building – Use of wireless technology and incorporating the technological advancement in cities.
+Three curves at the edge of the building – Use of wireless technology and incorporating the technological advancement in cities.
 Increased data sharing among different elements for higher efficiency & automation.
 Different elements in a human settlement have an impact on overall development.
-The impact of a single element might however be very small or negligible but when combined, it shows the real strength of a city.
-This reflects when per- capita standards/requirements gets multiplied and reflects the amount or resources required and consumed within a human settlement.
+The impact of a single element might, however, be very small or negligible but when combined, it shows the real strength of a city.
+This reflects when per- capita standards/requirements get multiplied and reflect the number of resources required and consumed within a human settlement.